Independent Contractor Misclassification Litigation: Strategies for Defending, Settling, and Minimizing Claims

 Recording of a 90-minute CLE video webinar with Q&A

-This CLE webinar will guide employment counsel to defend and negotiate settlements of litigation alleging employer misclassification of independent contractors.
+This CLE course will guide employment counsel to defend and negotiate settlements of litigation alleging employer misclassification of independent contractors.
 The panel will discuss the latest trends in individual, collective, and class action worker misclassification lawsuits and best practices for establishing and maintaining independent contractor models to help employers minimize or withstand litigation.

 - Independent contractor misclassification litigation trends